ZHANGJIALELLLLL/CP3407.2026/Iteration_2.md

 ### Description

 ```
-Completed Iteration 2 using Test-Driven Development.
+Completed Iteration 2: connected the frontend to a real backend and MySQL database.

 Implemented: